srinivas31/project-coursera/README.md

 * Part 5 creates a second, independent tidy data set with the average of each variable for each activity and each subject using melt and dcast functions from the reshape package.

 * Final part involves further development of the tidy data set by removing "-" and "()" from column names.
 The data set is then exported into a text file through write.table functions.
+This data set obeys the tidy data priniciples.